wanderingfakir/datasharing/README.md

 You should also include information about which system (Mac/Windows/Linux) you used the software on and whether you tried it more than once to confirm it gave the same results.
-Ideally, you will run this by a fellow student/labmate to confirm that they can obtain the same output file you did.
+Ideally, you will run this by a fellow student/labmate to confirm that they can obtain the same output file you did. learning to make changes to this file and contribute